 TF32 is supported in the NVIDIA Ampere GPU architecture and is enabled by default.

 Test time augmentation

-Test time augmentation is an inference technique which averages predictions from augmented images with its prediction.
-As a result, predictions are more accurate, but with the cost of slower inference process.
+Test time augmentation is an inference technique that averages predictions from augmented images with its prediction.
+As a result, predictions are more accurate, but with the cost of a slower inference process.
 For nnU-Net, we use all possible flip combinations for image augmenting.
 Test time augmentation can be enabled by adding the